 Flexible Pathways at the University of Melbourne MD

-Introduced in 2022, the redesigned The University of Melbourne Doctor of Medicine Course (MD) presents pathways for students to fulfil the core research learning outcomes while offering the opportunity to specialise further through the Research Scholar pathway or the Clinical Scholar pathway.
+Introduced in 2022, the redesigned University of Melbourne Doctor of Medicine Course (MD) presents pathways for students to fulfil the core research learning outcomes while offering the opportunity to specialise further through the Research Scholar pathway or the Clinical Scholar pathway.

 The University of Melbourne MD Student Conference (MDSC)